 PayNearMe, which will partner initially with Penn National Gaming/Barstool Sports and three other operators in the Grand Canyon State, allows bettors to place cash deposits at retail locations, according to a news release.

-The goal for the company is to eventually partner with additional Arizona sportsbooks to accept cash and electronic payment deposits, Michael Kaplan, chief revenue officer and general manager of PayNearMe, said in the release.
+The goal for the company is to eventually partner with additional Arizona sports betting apps to accept cash and electronic payment deposits, Michael Kaplan, chief revenue officer and general manager of PayNearMe, said in the release.

 “Players want a frictionless deposit experience, and PayNearMe’s iGaming solution helps operators improve the iGaming experience by enabling players to quickly and easily fund their accounts using any tender they choose — including Apple Pay and Google Pay — via a smartphone,” Kaplan said in the release.
 “As more states legalize online sports betting, PayNearMe’s technology and electronic cash network make it possible for operators to get up and running quickly in each new state.”